Renée Shute | Manager of Academic Programs

-Undergraduate students with general questions about possible degree programs, declaring a major/minor program, degree requirements, course selection, certificates, diplomas, and general academic advice in the Faculty of Humanities and Social Sciences should contact:
+Undergraduate students with questions about a possible degree programs, declaring a major/minor, scholarships, Dean’s List, HSS welcome event, course selection, certificates, diplomas, general academic advice in the Faculty of Humanities and Social Sciences should contact Renée Mercer:

 First year students are encouraged to contact the Academic Advising Centre with questions.
 Note: During registration periods, there may be long waits for meetings and responses to email requests.
 Humanities and Social Sciences Students seeking academic advice are encouraged to book an appointment via Navigate 1 month before their scheduled registration time.